Pedro Almodóvar: 1980–1987: Rise to prominence

 Almodóvar's growing success caught the attention of emerging Spanish film producer Andrés Vicente Gómez, who wanted to join forces to make his next film Matador (1986).
 The film centres on the relationship between a former bullfighter and a murderous female lawyer, who both find sexual fulfillment through acts of murder.

 Written together with Spanish novelist Jesús Ferrero, Matador drew away from the naturalism and humour of the director's previous work into a deeper and darker terrain.
 Almodóvar cast several of his regulars actors in key roles: Antonio Banderas was hired for the role of Ángel, a bullfighting student who, after an attempted rape incident, falsely confesses to a series of murders that he did not commit; Julieta Serrano appears as Ángel's very religious mother; while Carmen Maura, Chus Lampreave, Verónica Forqué and Eusebio Poncela also appear in minor roles.
 Newcomers Nacho Martínez and Assumpta Serna, who would later work with Almodóvar again, had minor roles in the film.
-Matador also marked the first time Almodóvar included a notable cinematic reference, using King Vidor's Duel in the Sun in one scene.
+Matador also marked the first time Almodóvar included a notable cinematic reference, using King Vidor's 1946 Duel in the Sun in one scene.

 The film premiered in 1986 and drew some controversy due to its subject matter.
-Almodóvar justified his use of violence, explaining "The moral of all my films is to get to a stage of greater freedom".
-Almodóvar went on to note: "I have my own morality.
+Almodóvar justified his use of violence, explaining: "The moral of all my films is to get to a stage of greater freedom."
+He went on to note: "I have my own morality.
 And so do my films.
 If you see Matador through the perspective of traditional morality, it's a dangerous film because it's just a celebration of killing.
 Matador is like a legend.
-I don't try to be realistic; it's very abstract, so you don't feel identification with the things that are happening, but with the sensibility of this kind of romanticism".
+I don't try to be realistic; it's very abstract, so you don't feel identification with the things that are happening, but with the sensibility of this kind of romanticism."